MGR Race Course Stadium

-The MGR Race Course Stadium (also known as MGR Stadium) is a multi-purpose stadium in Madurai, India.
-It hosts several sporting events, including both, national and international kabaddi championships.
+The MGR Race Course Stadium (also known as the MGR Stadium) is a multi-purpose stadium in Madurai, India.
+It hosts several sporting events, including national and international kabaddi championships.
 It has a seating capacity of 10,000 and features a 400m synthetic athletic track.
 Constructed in 1970 in an area of 26 acres, the stadium is the main sports venue of Madurai that has facilities to host over 12 sport disciplines.

 History

 It was established by the Sports Development Authority of Tamil Nadu in 1970.
 It is one of the main sport destination in Madurai that is used by about 3000 people per day.
 In 2004, ₹2.2 crore was sanctioned by the state government for improving the infrastructure at the stadium.
 It was renovated once again in 2012.

 It hosted the paralympic sports meeting, 1st South Zone Tamil Nadu Paralympic Swimming Championship in 2014.
 A proposal for constructing gallery around its hockey ground and for a shooting range were sent to government in 2014.